yotann/bcdb/docs/memodb/README.md

 - From the command line: use the `memodb` program.
 See the [Tutorial].
 - From C++: see the [C++ class list] and look through the header files.
-You can also generate documentation by running `doxygen` in the top-level BCDB directory; documentation will go in `build/doxygen/html`.
+You can also generate documentation by running `doxygen docs/Doxyfile` in the top-level BCDB directory; documentation will go in `build/doxygen/html`.
 - From other languages: see the [REST API documentation].

 ## Rationales